praj-bellakka/tp/docs/DeveloperGuide.md

 The `User` component:
 - Stores the user's personal data eg gender, age, height, weight
-- Stores the user's weight progress data i.e. all `WeightProgressEntry` objects (which are contained in an `ArrayList` as an attribute in `User`)
+- Stores the user's weight progress data i.e. all `WeightRecord` objects (which are contained in an `ArrayList` as an attribute in `User`)
 - Performs functions related to the user's calorie goal such as setting and generating the calorie goal

 #### Weight tracker feature

-The weight tracker consists of the `ArrayList` of `WeightProgressEntry` objects.
-Each `WeightProgressEntry` object stores a date as a `LocalDate` and the weight corresponding to the date stored.
+The weight tracker consists of the `ArrayList` of `WeightRecord` objects.
+Each `WeightRecord` object stores a date as a `LocalDate` and the weight corresponding to the date stored.

 The `updateWeightAndWeightTracker` method allows the user to update their weight and the weight tracker.
 This is performed as shown in the following sequence diagram:
 ![SetWeightSeqDiagram](diagrams-DG/SetWeightCommand.png "Set Weight Sequence Diagram")